Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   > [Info] By default, the system displays the first day of the new fiscal year.
 This can be modified simply by typing in the desired posting date.

+- *Cost accounting*
+Select the applicable checkbox(es) for the balances to be carried forward.
+The following checkboxes are available:

+  - *Cost centers*
+  Select this checkbox to carry forward the cost centers.
+  - *Cost units*
+  Select this checkbox to carry forward the cost units.
+  - *Inactive cost centers/units*
+  Select this checkbox to carry forward inactive cost centers and units.

+  > [Info] The *Cost accounting* field and the corresponding checkboxes are displayed only when cost centers and/or cost units have been created in the fiscal year from which the balance is carried forward.

 - *Delete old balances carried forward from selected FY* [x]
 Select this checkbox to delete the old balance(s) carried forward from the selected fiscal year.

+  > [Info] Previous balances carried forward will be then replaced by the new balances carried forward.
+The original postings in the previous fiscal year are not deleted though.

 - [CANCEL]
 Click this button to cancel your selection.

 - [CONTINUE]
 Click this button to proceed to the *Retrieve account balances* window.

+**Retrieve account balances**

   ![Retrieve account balances](../../Assets/Screenshots/RetailSuiteAccounting/Book/RetrieveAccountBalances.png "[Retrieve account balances]")